matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ### Double checked locking

-- In software engineering, double checked locking is a software design pattern used to reduce overhead of acquiring a lock by first testing the lock creation without actually acquiring a lock.
+- In software engineering, double-checked locking is a software design pattern used to reduce overhead of acquiring a lock by first testing the lock creation without actually acquiring a lock.

 ```java